Service Coordinator Visa Sponsorship Jobs in Michigan

 Which visa types are most common for service coordinator roles in Michigan?

 The H-1B is the most common visa for service coordinator roles in Michigan when the position requires a specific bachelor's degree, such as social work, healthcare administration, or a related field, and qualifies as a specialty occupation.
-Some university-affiliated roles may also be filled through J-1 exchange visitor programs.
+Some university-affiliated roles may also be filled through J-1 visa exchange visitor programs.
 TN visas are an option for Canadian and Mexican nationals in qualifying professional categories.

 Which cities in Michigan have the most service coordinator sponsorship jobs?